AGanesan12/Bouteloua-Assembly-and-Annotation/README.md

 # Bouteloua Assembly and Annotation

-This repository contains code and scripts developed by **Mathavan A Ganesan** for the paper:
+This repository contains code and scripts developed by **Mathavan A. Ganesan** for the paper:

 **High-Quality Draft Genome Assemblies and Comparative Genomics of Three *Bouteloua* Species (Poaceae: Chloridoideae)**